And while the Austrian side grew in confidence as they continued to frustrate the Gunners, neither could break the deadlock before half-time.

 But Mikel Arteta made two game-changing substitutions, bringing on Hector Bellerin and Pierre-Emerick Aubameyang.
 Almost immediately they looked a side transformed, and David Luiz equalised after heading home Nicolas Pepe’s free-kick.

-David Luiz scores his side's first goal during the UEFA Europa League Group B stage match between Rapid Wien and Arsenal
+David Luiz of Arsenal scores his sides first goal during the UEFA Europa League Group B stage match between Rapid Wien

 Image credit: Getty Images

 Minutes later, they were in the lead after Mohamed Elneny picked out Bellerin’s brilliant run in behind, and his ball across the six-yard box was tapped in by Aubameyang.

 Arsenal go top of Group B after overcoming perhaps the toughest hurdle, while Rapid Vienna will still be confident of taking points from Molde and Dundalk.

 Thomas Partey (Arsenal).
 Looked every bit a £45 million man on his full debut.
 Never gave the ball away and always looked for the forward pass.
 His strength, discipline and creativity in the middle is going to transform the Gunners.